- Know the benefits of cardiovascular exercise.

-Extreme heat is an important influence, as the body relies on cooling the body and releasing heat by way of evaporation of water and electrolytes from the skin.
+Extreme heat is an important influence, as the body relies on cooling the body and releasing heat through the evaporation of water and electrolytes from the skin.

 Extreme cold is also something to be aware of, as the body reduces heat loss with vasoconstriction and shivering.
-Temperature balance is dependent on the severity of environmental stress, the effectiveness of peripheral vasoconstriction, and intensity and mode of exercise.
+Temperature balance depends on the severity of environmental stress, the effectiveness of peripheral vasoconstriction, and the intensity and mode of exercise.

 Altitude is an important factor as the amount of oxygen in the air changes as the altitude increases.

-Air quality and pollution should be considered, even though the benefits of exercise outweigh the drawbacks of polluted conditions.
+Air quality and pollution should be considered, even though exercise’s benefits outweigh the polluted conditions’ drawbacks.